My girlfriend caught me red handed.

 That would be a common take on this sort of thing.
 It’s a role playing game.
 Whatever the player said, he would be saying in character, and he wouldn’t be saying it to a player.
 He’d be saying it character to character.
 So just let the whole thing roll!

-The problem as I see it is this is just the sort of thing that’s hard to contain on within the game setting.
-Whatever player character had come up with the plan in question, a real person had actually come up with that plan and chosen to express it through that character.
+The problem as I see it is this is just the sort of thing that’s hard to contain within the game setting.
+Whatever player character had come up with the plan in question within our storyline, a real person had actually come up with that plan and chosen to express it through that character.
 In-character, or not, any contempt shown to the plan could well have reflected back on the player.
 I’ve seen it happen before.
-One player says; “who came up with this idiotic plan?” and another player sitting there realizes he’s just been called an idiot, all in character of course, but the insult reaches right through the characters and into the room with the players.
+One player says; “who came up with this idiotic plan?” and another player sitting there realizes he’s just been called an idiot, all in character of course, but the insult reaches right through the characters and into the room with the players sitting around the game table.

 A lot depends on wording of course.
 If the player characters have well-established personalities, and/or if the terms of criticism clearly touch on those personalities (“hey elf, your pointy ears look stupid!” or “you dwarves are too fond of ale!”), then the insult is likely to stay in the game.
 It can even be quite fun to role play such conflict, but when the in-game features are thin (when the plan is a real attempt to solve a problem in game and the criticism is coming from a player who clearly doesn’t like that plan), the conflict won’t likely be contained in the game itself.
 The result can be an argument, or it can be an uncomfortable player.
 These things can blow up, or they can fester.